larme/outlines/docs/cookbook/deploy-using-bentoml.md

 [BentoML](https://github.com/bentoml/BentoML) is an open-source model serving library for building performant and scalable AI applications with Python.
 It comes with tools that you need for serving optimization, model packaging, and production deployment.

-In this guide, we will show you how you can use BentoML to run programs written with Outlines on GPU locally and in the cloud.
-The example source codes in this guide are also available at [examples/bentoml/](https://github.com/outlines-dev/outlines/blob/main/examples/bentoml/) directory.
+In this guide, we will show you how to use BentoML to run programs written with Outlines on GPU locally and in [BentoCloud](https://www.bentoml.com/), an AI Inference Platform for enterprise AI teams.
+The example source code in this guide is also available in the [examples/bentoml/](https://github.com/outlines-dev/outlines/blob/main/examples/bentoml/) directory.

 ## Import model